yiisoft/docs/guide/en/runtime/sessions.md

 ## Configuring middleware

-In order to maintain a session between requests you need to add `SessionMiddleware` to your route group or application middlewares.
-Route group should be preferred when you have both API with token-based authentication and regular web routes in the same application.
+To keep a session between requests, you need to add `SessionMiddleware` to your route group or application middlewares.
+You should prefer a route group when you have both API with token-based authentication and regular web routes in the same application.
 Having it this way avoids starting the session for API endpoints.

-In order to add a session for a certain group of routes, edit `config/routes.php` like the following:
+To add a session for a certain group of routes, edit `config/routes.php` like the following:

 ```php
 <?php